fwkz/dill/README.md

 [[services]]
   name = "bar"
-  # Request dill to listen on a *new* port: 4321
+  # Request dill to listen on a *new* port: 4321, also on the 'any' (0.0.0.0) interface.
   listener = "any:4321"
   backends = ["192.168.10.3:4444"]
 ```

 Because `watch = true` was set, `dill` detects the change in `/etc/dill/routing.toml`.
-It automatically applies the necessary modifications: it updates the backends for the `foo` service and, crucially, **dynamically starts listening on the new port 4321** to route traffic to the `bar` service.
+It automatically applies the necessary modifications: it updates the backends for the `foo` service and, crucially, **dynamically starts listening on the new port 4321** (using the IP address mapped to `any`, which is `0.0.0.0`) to route traffic to the `bar` service.
 No proxy restarts or manual configuration changes are needed to expose the new port.

 This dynamic listener capability becomes incredibly powerful when combined with service discovery systems like [Consul](#consul) or [Nomad](#nomad).
-Services can register themselves and specify their desired listener port via tags, allowing `dill` to automatically expose them on the correct ports without any manual intervention.
+Services can register themselves and specify their desired listener (e.g., `any:8080` or `local:9000`) via tags, allowing `dill` to automatically expose them on the correct interface and port without any manual intervention.

 ## Routing
 ### Providers
 `dill` offers multiple routing providers that allow you to apply live changes to the routing configuration.